ZwerOxotnik/commands/README.md

 The mod adds switchable safe commands.

 Available commands: /kit\
-Feel free to sugest your commands.\
+Feel free to suggest your commands.\
 Help with translations: https://crowdin.com/project/factorio-mods-localization

 ## <a name="issue"></a> Found an Issue?